Most people don’t want more therapy; they want more clarity.Robert Holden

 A consummate professional, Dr Amy Iversen has played a key role in the Academy of Medical Sciences renowned mentorship scheme over the past decade.
 She has recently facilitated a highly successful UCL executive education programme on medical innovation for future leaders, which received highly positive feedback from both the emergent leaders and their tutors.

-Professor Sir John Tooke, Co-Chair, Centre for the Advancement of Sustainable Medical Innovation; Former President, The Academy of Medical Science
+Professor Sir John Tooke, Co-Chair, Centre for the Advancement of Sustainable Medical Innovation; Former President, The Academy of Medical Sciences

 One of the most useful things I have ever done, it has completely changed the way I manage difficult situations.
 I would highly recommend Dr Iversen coaching- a must for everyone.